 Does the school of architecture need an overhaul?
 Monocle radio recently put the question to the heads of two leading architecture schools: London’s Architectural Association and the Columbia Graduate School of Architecture, Planning and Preservation.
 Eva Franchi i Gilbert and Amale Andraos sat down for an intimate conversation about the importance of architecture and where they see it heading in the future.

+The Venice Architecture Biennale 2018 opened to the public this past weekend and continues until 25 November 2018.
 This year’s biennale is directed by the co-founders of Irish practice Grafton Architects, Yvonne Farrell and Shelley McNamara.
 The pair selected the title Freespace as the overarching theme for the event.

 The Chicago Architecture Biennial has announced that curator and educator Sepake Angiama, and architect and urbanist Paulo Tavares will be joining the curatorial team of the 2019 Biennial.
 This is a great move as in the past two editions there have only been artistic directors leading the helm of the showcase.
 The co-curators will be working with the Yesomi Umolu, who was selected as the Artistic Director last March.